maar-ten/pong-online/README.md

 - I might have used [Stack Overflow](https://stackoverflow.com/questions?tab=Frequent) once or twice 🤣

 All this software is free to use and is created by many unsung heroes of the internet 🦸‍♀️

-Local installation
----
-First install [NodeJS](https://nodejs.org/) version 13.2.0 or newer, if you haven't already.

-Run `node install` inside the project folder.
-This will install the app and its dependencies.

-Run `node src/main.js` to start the game server.
-It will be listening on port 3000 by default.

-Then go to http://localhost:3000 in a web browser.

-If you want to play a game against the computer, open the same url in a second browser window.
-Put them side by and have some fun! 🤖

-Server installation
----
-If you want to play online against a friend, you need to install the software on a public server that can accept incoming connnections.

-You probably want to disable the robot and perhaps also the performance logging.
-Both are configured in [src/public/config.js](src/public/config.js).

-Then start the server using `nohup node src/main.js &`.
-After that, if you leave the shell the program will keep running.

-Send the url of the server to your friend and have some fun! 🏓

 Game States
 ---